ucsd-cse29/fa24/src/pa/pa4/guide.md

 ## Implementing vmfree

-To free a block, the following actions must be taken (not necessarily in this order):

-- unset the status bit to 0,
-- create a block footer,
-- unset the next block’s previous bit,
-- coalesce with the next block if it is also free, and
-- coalesce with the previous block if it is also free.
+The simplest version of `vmfree` just finds the header for the given block and resets the block status bit to 0.

+### Coalescing freed blocks

+Just freeing a block is not necessarily enough, since this may leave us with many small free blocks that can't hold a large allocation.
+When freeing, we also want to check if the next / previous block in the heap are free, and coalesce with them to make one large free block.

 If you are coalescing two blocks, remember to update both the header and the footer!

+### Block footers / Previous Bit

+Since a block's header contains its size, we know how far forward to move to get to the next block's header.
+However, when coalescing backwards, we need to know the size of the **previous** block to get to **its** header.
+To be able to do this without walking the entire list of blocks from the beginning, we write the block size to a footer in the last 8 bytes of the block.

+Since footers are only needed during coalescing, we only need to add footers to free blocks; this means that footers don't take up extra space in allocated blocks, and free blocks weren't using that space anyway.
+However, we then need to make sure we update the "previous block busy" bit correctly so that we don't confuse user data in an allocated block with footer data in a free block.

-You will also need to revisit your `vmalloc` implementation to add code for creating footers once.
+You will need to update both your `vmalloc` and your `vmfree` implementation to add code for creating/updating accurate footers, and making sure the "previous block busy"  bit is correct.